Marrow is located at 7025 N Lombard St

 The 75 TriMet bus line (Lombard & Ida stop) is a block away, and stops on the 4, 11, and 44 bus lines are within a mile walking distance.

-Plenty of street parking available (on Lombard and Alma), with limited parking in the lot behind our building (access on Alma).
+Plenty of street parking available (on Lombard and Alma).

 There is a bike rack in the center area of the building, near the parking lot.